bitmonti/mail-server/readme.md

       'port' => 465, // 465 or 587
       'secure' => 'ssl', // Enable `tls` encryption, `ssl` also accepted /**
-      * Some providers like iCloud restrict different domains
+      * Some providers like iCloud restrict different domains.
-      * If HOST doesn't allow customers mail-domain use `from` it
-      * will override customers email.
+      * `from` will override customers email.
-      * Customers email gets shipped anyway in message body
+      * Customers email get shipped in message body anyway.
       * */
       'from' => 'use allowed provider `from` address', 'user' => 'your username here',